By Gerri Detweiler. Updated December 22, 2020

 There are a number of ways debt collectors may misrepresent the debt or make false statements:

 Step One: Make sure you are not dealing with a debt collection scammer.
-Learn how to spot debt collection scams and check out a collection agency here.
+Learn how to spot debt collection scams.
+Most scammers are located out of the U.S. and it can be difficult to stop them.

 Step Three: If, for some reason, you don’t want to contact an attorney, or the attorney doesn’t feel you have a strong case, you can still file a complaint with the Consumer Financial Protection Bureau (CFPB) and/or your state attorney general’s office about a bad debt collector.
 This is important because if these agencies see patterns of complaints about particular companies, they may step in and take action against those firms.
 File a complaint with the CFPB here.